Holistic Therapy Treatments

 What are the benefits of holistic therapy?

-Holistic therapies can provide multiple physical and emotional health benefits.
-The benefits may vary depending on the type of therapy chosen and the area which is being treated.
+Holistic health therapies can provide multiple physical and emotional health benefits.
+These benefits may vary depending on the type of therapy chosen and the area which is being treated.
 Results will also vary from person to person.
 Holistic therapy has been known to help with:

 Types of holistic therapy treatments

 You will find lots of spa treatments that are inspired by holistic or complementary therapies.
-Here is a look at some of the most popular holistic therapies that can help to rejuvenate and revitalise you from the inside and out:
+Here is a look at some of the most popular holistic spa therapies that can help to rejuvenate and revitalise you, inside and out:

 Aromatherapy

 Holistic aromatherapy uses essential oils to promote wellness.
-Rather than just choosing oils that have a pleasant scent, the idea is to match up these aromas with their optimal application.
-So, for example, lavender is thought to promote relaxation and lemongrass to soothe the mind.
+The idea is to match these aromas with their optimal application.
+For example, lavender is thought to promote relaxation, while lemongrass soothes the mind.
 Essential oils have many different uses.
-In the spa, oils are often used as part of a massage.
+In the spa, oils are often used as part of a soothing massage.
 When choosing an essential oil for your own use, or when visiting a spa, it is important to take into account your specific circumstances.
 For example, some oils should be avoided if you are pregnant, have high blood pressure or are breastfeeding.
 Always let your spa therapist know beforehand, so they can choose the right aromatherapy oils for you.

 Hydrotherapy